-headway- The scheduled time interval between any tow revenue vehicles operating in the same direction on a route.
-Headways may be "load" driven, that is, developed on the basis of demand and loading standards or, "policy" based, i.e., dictated by policy decisions such as service every 30 minutes during the peak periods and every 60 minutes during the base period.
+headway- The scheduled time interval between any two revenue vehicles operating in the same direction on a route.
+Headways may be "load" driven (i.e., developed on the basis of demand and loading standards) or "policy" based (i.e., dictated by policy decisions, such as service every 30 minutes during the peak periods and every 60 minutes during the base period).